danielgp1/Discord-GameBot/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

--Download or clone the repository
+-  Download or clone the repository

 ```
 $ git clone https://github.com/danielgp1/Discord-GameBot.git
 ```

--Install the necessary plugins using
+-  Install the necessary plugins using

 ```
 $ pip install -r requirements.txt
 ```

--Create a Discord Bot in the Discord Developer Portal
+-  Create a Discord Bot in the Discord Developer Portal

 ```
 https://discord.com/developers/applications
 ```

--Give the bot Administrator Rights and invite it to your server
+-  Give the bot Administrator Rights and invite it to your server

--Replace the TOKEN and CHANNEL_ID values in the config.py file
+-  Replace the TOKEN and CHANNEL_ID values in the config.py file

 ```
 PREFIX = "!"